sensu/sensu-docs/content/sensu-go/6.1/api/_index.md

 **API version: v2**

-The Sensu backend REST API provides access to Sensu workflow configurations and observation data (events).
+The Sensu backend REST API provides a centrally managed control plane for automated, repeatable observability workflow configuration and observation data (event) access.

 For information about the Sensu agent API, see the [agent reference][4].

 ## URL format